 This is a Virtual Opportunity with no fixed address.

 - People Skills

 - Relationship Building

 - People 55+

 - Orientation or Training

 - Volunteers are required to give at least 6 hours per month and must commit to at least 1 year of service.
 Orientation training is required and provided.
 An additional 18 hours of continual education is required every year.

-- Volunteer candidates will need to complete a conflict of interest form to be accepted into the program.
+- Volunteer candidates complete a conflict of interest form to be accepted into the program.
 Volunteers also will need reliable transportation (a portion of mileage is reimbursed).
 Please note this is not a virtual volunteer opportunity.